QubesOS/qubes-posts/2020-10-05-new-gentoo-templates-and-maintenance-infrastructure.md

 quality of software we deliver, but also with saving developers' time, since more automated testing means less need for time-consuming manual testing.

+_Thank you to Marek Marczykowski-Górecki for contributing to this article._